-There are stories of cattle farmers buying whisky from a Still in the village of Tomatin as far back as the early 1600s.
-The distillery as we know it today however dates from 1897, though it lasted less than ten years before the effects of an industry wide slump brought production to a halt in 1906.
-The site was re-opened under new ownership in 1909 and distillation quickly resumed with a greatly renewed vigour.
+There are stories of cattle farmers buying whisky from a still in the village of Tomatin in the early 1600s.
+The distillery as we know it today, however, dates from 1897.
+Production lasted less than a decade before the effects of an industry wide slump brought it to a halt in 1906.
+The site was re-opened under new ownership in 1909.

-The late 1950’s saw the start of massive expansion with the number of stills growing first from two to four, then four to six and six to ten.
+The late 1950s saw massive expansion with the number of stills growing first from two to four, then four to six and six to ten.
 By 1974, Tomatin housed a remarkable twenty-three pot stills with a capacity to produce 10 million litres per year.
-The largest distillery in Scotland at the time, demand for the Tomatin spirit never quite justified such huge growth and the distillery rarely, if ever, ran to full capacity.
-When the 1980’s heralded further industry decline, Tomatin began to suffer once more and by 1986, the business had been liquidated.
+The largest distillery in Scotland at the time, demand for the Tomatin spirit never quite justified such huge growth and the distillery rarely, if ever, ran at full capacity.
+When the 1980s heralded further industry decline, Tomatin began to suffer once more and by 1986, the business had been liquidated.
 Seemingly a sad end for such a giant of highland distilling.

 The distillery now offer a core range of malts beginning with the No Age Statement ‘Legacy’ and continuing with 12, 14, 18, 30 and 36 year old expressions, as well as a peated variation under the name of ‘Cu Bocan’.
 The 12 year old comes bottled at 43% and retails in the UK for between £35 to £40.